RustMagazine/rustmagazine/content/issue-2/optimize-binary-search.md

 }
 ```

 However, the above explanation is still not rigorous enough, such as `std::mem::size_of::<bool>() * isize::MAX` is still a big number.
 Why is `isize::MAX` ok?
 The fundamental reason is that the maximum offset of Rust pointer addressing only allows `isize::MAX`.
 See the documentation of [std::pointer::offset()] and [std::slice::from_raw_parts()](https://doc.rust-lang.org/std/slice/fn.from_raw_parts.html) to learn more.
-For the _ZST_ type, the compiler will optimize it, it does not need addressing at all, so the maximum size can be `usize::MAX`.
+For the _ZST_ type, the compiler will optimize it, and does not need addressing at all, so the maximum size can be `usize::MAX`.

 # The final version